derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

 TypoScript reference
 ====================

-More TypoScript settings are available on the :ref:`plugin-settings` page.
+More TypoScript settings are available on the :ref:`eventplugin-settings` page.

 plugin.tx_sfeventmgt
 ~~~~~~~~~~~~~~~~~~~~